illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-01/Readme.md

 ### What to Deliver to Blackboard

 Each person must deliver the URL to their Critique reports at the beginning of the assigned Lab Time Sprint Presentation Day.
+In your private GitHub repo under `itmt-430`, create a folder named `critique` > `sprint-01` > Readme.md

+Project Manager will also submit a file named `report.md` displaying the required artifacts listed in the PM rubric

 Feedback will be given on each submission.